What is Zinfandel Wine?

 In the glass, this grape tends to adhere to lighter-bodied characteristics while simultaneously maintaining big flavors.
 This is largely due to Zin’s elevated acidic content and classically high alcohol content (up to 17% in some cases).

-While these are the generalities, Zinfandel flavors can vary and alcohol content is an influential ingredient.
+While these are generalities, Zinfandel flavors can vary and the alcohol content is influential an component.

 Depending on ripeness at the time of harvest, it’s believed that cooler climate Zins adhere to more red fruit flavors while warmer climate varietal wines contain more black fruit and pepper nuances.